 - New strategies to advocate in this field of action

 Activity n.
 2: Event inside the European Parliament (5 February 2019)

-We will realize a multi stakeholder event at EU Parliament, immediately after the European training seminar, bringing the discussion at institutional level starting from a patient & citizens perspective.
-The meeting will be hosted by the MEPs Interest Group “European Patients' Rights and Cross-border Healthcare”.
+We have realised a multi-stakeholder event at EU Parliament, immediately after the European training seminar, taking the discussion to the institutional level starting from a patients & citizens' perspective.
+The meeting was hosted by the MEPs Interest Group “European Patients' Rights and Cross-border Healthcare”.

 Our commitment on the topic